LAStools/LAStools/bin/blast2iso_README.txt

   is geo-referencing information in the input file or if it is specified explicitely in the command line.

+  Note: to guarantee non-crossing iso-contours the '-simplify' (or '-simplify_length) and the '-simplify_area' parameters should not be used (or set to zero).
+This is because those two options directly try to simplify individual contours after they were extracted, which can lead to crossing.
+However, the '-smooth' option operates on the TIN before extracting the contours, and hence is safe.
+The '-clean' option simply removes entire contours that are too short.
+You can get less wiggly contours by first thinning the points with the '-contours' option available in lasthin.

   Isolines crossing triangles whose edge length is larger than a threshold can be eliminated with the '-kill 250' option.
 The default is a kill of 50 meter.
 Use '-kill 1000000' to disable